mwtichen/SP500-Scraping/README.md

 # Scraping S&P 500 Data Off the Web
-In this project I scrape the a website for S&P 500 data and create a dataset.
+In this project I scrape a website for S&P 500 data and create a dataset.